How Does Geyser Works? (Structure/Mechanism)

 Have you ever considered what would happen if you heated a kettle with no off switch with magma from the center of the earth?
-It is how a geyser work.
+This is how geysers work.
 Yellowstone National Park in Wyoming, America, is a hotbed of thermal activity.

 As much of the park sits in an ancient volcanic crater, it’s home to around 500 active geysers.
-Old Faithful is perhaps the most famous of these and was the first to be named in the park in 1870.
+Old Faithful is perhaps the most famous and was the first to be named in the park in 1870.
 It is so reliable, erupting every 91 minutes.
-It is said to be the most predictable geographical feature on earth.
+It is said to be the most predictable geographical feature on Earth.

-The geyser is a spring that ejects water high into the air, accompanied by a massive steam plume.
-They need hydrogeological conditions to form, with only a handful of places on earth with such surroundings.
+A geyser is a spring that ejects water high into the air accompanied by a massive steam plume.
+Geysers need hydrogeological conditions to form, and only a handful of places on earth have such surroundings.
 Geysers are incredibly rare.

 Structure of geyser

-There need three vital ingredients to see geysers formed by millions of years of thermal activity and tectonic movement.
+There are three vital ingredients to see geysers formed by millions of years of thermal activity and tectonic movement.

 The system’s formation also requires a high concentration.
 It’s why light is an igneous volcanic glassy-like rock that contains minerals that line the keys as a plumbing system.
 This natural lining is vital because geysers operate under such extreme pressures.
 Miles underground, the ends of the tunnels eventually connect with the thermals rising from the earth’s center.

 Heat: The final ingredient is heated.
-Scientists find geysers in high volcanic and geothermal activity areas, and their water is heated by magma.
+Scientists find geysers in areas of high volcanic and geothermal activity, and their water is heated by magma.
 That lies about five kilometers beneath the surface of the earth.
 While this might seem a long way down, it sits close to the Earth’s crust.

 Geysers form on the edges of tectonic plates, constantly in motion.
 It’s this energy and movement which can create volcanoes and even earthquakes.
 Also, it makes the heat sources that geysers are needed to erupt.